Nikka Yuko Japanese Garden will open for the 2018 season on Saturday May 5th. Enjoy the Lethbridge Japanese

 Taking a garden tour with one of our knowledgeable hosts or hostesses is the best way to learn about and appreciate Nikka Yuko Japanese Garden.

 The staff are knowledgeable about the Garden's history, design and the

 Tours typically last between 30 to 45 minutes and can be tailored to the wishes and interests of the guests.

-Tours begin from the main Garden gate at 10:00am, 2:00pm and last tour is at 4:00pm.
+Tours begin from the main Garden gate at 11:00am, 2:00pm and 4:00pm.
 All tours are included with the cost of admission.

 Adults - $11.00